angel-devicente/htcondor-iac/docs/index.rst

 |HOURS| core-hours could be available to run HTCondor jobs, close to |YEARS|
 years of computation in a single day!
-Obviously, this is the theoretical maximum if no one were using their computers and all servers were idle, but the number of actual available cores could be around 600 during office hours and around 900 at nights and weekends.
+Obviously, this is the theoretical maximum if no one were using their computers and all servers were idle, but the number of actual available cores could be around 600 during office hours and around 1000 at nights and weekends.

 You can see real-time **HTCondor@IAC statistics** (global and per user) `here
 <https://pasa.ll.iac.es/ganglia/?r=week&cs=&ce=&m=load_one&tab=v&vn=CPU_usage&hide-hf=false>`__.
 The figure below is an example showing the global usage where *Owner* represents *cores* that are being used outside of HTCondor.
-The remaining *cores* are available to HTCondor, but if there are no eligible jobs to run, those slots will be in *CPUsNotInUse* state.
+The remaining *cores* are available to HTCondor, but if there are no eligible jobs to run, those *cores* will be in *CPUsNotInUse* state.
 Those *cores* that are actually being used by HTCondor are those in the *CPUsInUse* state.